merdok/homebridge-webos-tv/README.md

 Mac address of your tv
 - `keyFile` [optional]
 To prevent the tv from asking for permission when you reboot homebridge, specify a file path to store the permission token.
 If the file doesn't exist it'll be created.
 Don't specify a directory or you'll get an `EISDIR` error.
-- `pollingEnabled` [optional]
-Wheter the TV state background polling is enabled.
-Useful for more accurate TV state awareness and HomeKit automation. **Default: false**
 - `pollingInterval` [optional]
 The TV state background polling interval in seconds. **Default: 5**
 - `volumeControl` [optional]